 - Give details of delivery costs, and any extra costs if you sell overseas.

 Visitors want to be able to see what is on a site and get around it quickly.
-If moving around is tricky, potential customers will feel they are wasting time and quickly lose patience.
+If navigating through your site is tricky, potential customers will feel they are wasting time and quickly lose patience.
 Online, your competitors are only a click away.

 Give visitors a way to get straight to what interests them